marcus-kielman/devops-api-2/README.md

-# DevOps Case Study v0.0.6
+# DevOps Case Study 2 v0.0.1
-## DevOps Developed API
+## DevOps Provisioned and Monitored API

-This repository runs an API that communicates with a MariaDB database, applies a CI/CD approach to testing and version control, and IaC an for deployment.
+This repository is a continuation of the DevOps Case Study repository.
+In addition to API and MariaDB communication from the previous repository, Terraform and Elastic Cloud are used for provisioning and monitoring our Kubernetes cluster.

+The overall goal of this project is to provide a more simplified way to alert an operator of when the previous architecture needed more replicas or was using too many replicas.
+Overall assisting to make continuous monitoring and provisioning more optimal.

 ## Features

 - Send GET requests to retrieve the database table, payments table, customers table, and offices table
 - Send POST requests to insert a new row into the customers table and payments table
+- Allow Provisioning to scale up and down replicas in kubernetes cluster

 ## Requirements for compatibility